statgen/pheweb/unnecessary_things/other_documentation/running_with_apache2/README.md

 ### Running PheWeb with Apache2

-0. Install apache2 and `libapache2-mod-wsgi` (Ubuntu/Debian) or `mod_wsgi` (yum-based).
+0. Install apache2.

-1. Copy `wsgi.wsgi` somewhere.
-I usually put it next to the repository or next to $data_dir.
-    - Modify the path in it so it points to your directory.  ie, if you have `/home/watman/projects/pheweb/server.py`, you need the path `/home/watman/projects/pheweb/`.
+1. Run `pheweb make-wsgi`.

+2. Run `gunicorn -b 127.0.0.1:9974 -w4 wsgi` inside of `tmux` or `screen` or with `-D` to run as a daemon.

+    - You can use whatever port you want and whatever number of workers (`-w`) you want.

+3. Run `a2enmod proxy proxy_http`.

-2. Copy `pheweb.conf` into `/etc/apache2/sites-available/`.
+4. Copy `pheweb.conf` into `/etc/apache2/sites-available/`.

-    - Change the servername to what you're actually going to use.
-If you're just going to use the IP address, or your server will only have one domain name, you don't need the line with `ServerName`.
-    - Modify the path in it to point to `wsgi.wsgi`.
-    - Put some email address in it, I'm not sure why.
+    - If you need name-based virtual hosts, add `ServerName foo.example.com` into the virtualhost section.

-3. Run `a2ensite pheweb`, which should make a symlink in `/etc/apache2/sites-enabled/`
+5. Run `a2ensite pheweb`, which should make a symlink in `/etc/apache2/sites-enabled/`

-4. Run `sudo service apache2 restart`.
-You can run this command (or the faster `sudo service apache2 reload`) after changing files to update the running copy of the site.

-See <http://flask.pocoo.org/docs/0.11/deploying/mod_wsgi/> or email me if you have trouble.
+6. Run `sudo service apache2 restart`.